istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Control traffic {#control}

-You can use the waypoint to control traffic to reviews.
+You can use the same waypoint to control traffic to `reviews`.
 Configure traffic routing to send 90% of requests to `reviews` v1 and 10% to `reviews` v2:

 {{< tabset category-name="config-api" >}}